psipred/DMPfold/README.md

 - Install [MODELLER](https://salilab.org/modeller), which requires a license key.
 Only the Python package is required so this can be installed with `conda`.
 - Other software is pre-compiled and included here (PSIPRED, PSICOV, various utility scripts with the code in `src`).
 This should run okay but may need separate compilation if issues arise.
 - Change lines 10/13/14/15/18/21 in `seq2maps.csh` and lines 10/13 in `run_dmpfold.sh` to point to the installed locations of the above software.
+Check the continuous integration [logs](https://travis-ci.org/psipred/DMPfold) for additional tips and a step-by-step install on Ubuntu.

 ## Usage